-1. Type of joint doctorate (tick one box):
+1. Type of joint doctorate (tick one box):Collaboration of one (or a few) chair gro

-- Collaboration of one (or a few) chair group(s) with one (or a few) research group(s) at a partner institution.
+- □ Collaboration of one (or a few) chair group(s) with one (or a few) research group(s) at a partner institution.
 Please complete sections 2 and 3. - □ Collaboration that needs an approved joint doctorate programme to apply for funding, such as for an innovative training network (ITN) grant.

 - > Please complete sections 2 and 3.

-- Strategic collaborations of WU(R) with a partner institute laid down in an MoU with the wish to make it possible to confer joint doctorate degrees.
+- ☐ Strategic collaborations of WU(R) with a partner institute laid down in an MoU with the wish to make it possible to confer joint doctorate degrees.

 - > Please complete section 3.